 Self-Care to Combat Anxiety

-As I was reminded in a recent comment, so many of us are indeed loaded down with stressors in our lives.
-The reality is that we may be doing some things we are not truly excited about; we may do or take on these tasks because this behavior is modeled to us from early on in life.
-For example, we may have learned that one parent is at work for what seems like all of the time.
-We may see the other parent doing so many chores and errands that this person doesn’t have time for him- or herself but does a wonderful job caring for others.
-This can make it easier to later fall into the same patterns with unspoken messages like “a good caregiver works as much as it takes to provide,” or “there is so much to do, there is no time for rest.”
-The problem with these messages is that we are sacrificing part of ourselves in the process.
+A contemplative fisher sits on bank.So many of us are loaded with stressors.
+Maybe we’re not excited about what we’re doing; we may take on certain tasks because this behavior is modeled to us from early on in our lives.
+For example, we may have learned that one parent stays at work for what seems like ages, while the other parent drowns in chores and errands and parenting; it may seem that this person who does a wonderful job caring for others has no personal time.
+This can make it easier for you to later fall into similar patterns telling yourself “a good caregiver works as much as it takes to provide,” or “with so much to do, there is no time for rest.”
+The problem with these messages is that they cause us to sacrifice part of ourselves in the process.

 So how do we take care of ourselves?
-Hopefully, you have a nice list of things that you enjoy, have time for, and make happen.
-For those of us struggling with anxiety though, I “fear” we have a difficult time getting our own needs met.
-Now some of this may be due to the ingrained messages involving tons of responsibilities.
+Hopefully, you have a list of things you enjoy, have time for, and make happen.
+For those of us struggling with anxiety, though, I fear we have a difficult time getting our own needs met.
+Some of this may be due to ingrained messages that involve tons of responsibilities.
 Some may be due to not knowing how to best address our own needs or even our own doubt with internal messages like “Do I really deserve ____ (fill in the blank with whatever needs or want that may come up)?”

 Here are a few ideas: